 The university values the study abroad experience, and university staff have been exploring opportunities for resuming study abroad.
 Students should review the latest updates on resumption of study abroad below.

-For Spring 2022, the university added an important step to the study abroad application process: the “COVID-19 Study Abroad Student Assessment and Action Plan.”
-The assessment is available in student applications in My Study Abroad and is due on or before September 15 (the same day as the study abroad application deadline).
+The university added an important step to the study abroad application process: the “COVID-19 Study Abroad Student Assessment and Action Plan.”
+The assessment is available in student applications in My Study Abroad and is due on or before the study abroad application deadline for the term you are applying.

 If possible, you should review the assessment prior to your required study abroad advising session to address questions or concerns.
 If you have already met with your study abroad advisor, you should reach back out if you have questions regarding the questionnaire.

 The assessment includes links to partner surveys and other resources in the instructions.
 These will assist you with the questionnaire.
 The intent is to inform your understanding of program planning and help you develop response plans for potential disruptions or issues resulting from COVID-19.
-Your responses will be used with the other requirements you submit to gauge if you are eligible and prepared to study abroad in Spring 2022.
+Your responses will be used with the other requirements you submit to gauge if you are eligible and prepared to study abroad.